PrasoonNair/PrimacyInHomecare-Australia/replit.md

 ### Leave Management System with Hierarchical Approval
 A comprehensive leave management system featuring hierarchical approval workflows, multiple leave types (annual, sick, personal, compassionate, unpaid), leave balance tracking, and automated approval routing based on organizational hierarchy.
 The system includes mandatory fields for handover notes, covering staff assignments, emergency contacts, and integrates with the staff availability calendar for optimal scheduling coordination.

+### Provider Travel Calculation System
+An advanced automated travel calculation system that handles dual-purpose billing and payment calculations for provider travel.
+The system calculates participant billing using NDIS price guide rates (up to $0.99/km for MMM1-3 areas, $0.85/km for MMM4-5) and staff payments using SCHADS vehicle allowance rates.
+Key features include critical business rule enforcement (first shift of day is non-billable to participants and non-payable to staff), automatic verification against award rates, geographic location compliance (MMM1-5 classification), comprehensive audit trails, and integration with finance and payroll systems.
+The calculator provides real-time calculation capabilities with database persistence for travel records and rate configurations.

 ## External Dependencies